divergentti/palindrome_game/README.md

 - **Real-Time Palindrome Checking**: As you type, the game highlights matching and non-matching characters (green for matches, red for mismatches, blue for the middle character in odd-length palindromes).
 - **Scoring System**: Scores are calculated based on palindrome length and a "sense score" (semantic validity).
 Bonus points are awarded for known palindromes.
 - **Feedback and Suggestions**: Provides detailed feedback on whether the input is a palindrome, suggests extensions, and shows similar palindromes from the pre-generated dataset.
+- **LLM-Based Word Suggestions**: Integrates with a large language model (via APIs like LM Studio or Mistral.ai) to suggest words that fit into palindromes, enhancing gameplay by guiding players toward valid and meaningful palindromes.
 - **Visualization**: Displays a histogram of palindrome lengths from the pre-generated dataset, with a marker indicating the length of the current input.
 - **Pre-Generated Palindromes**: Includes a dataset of over 31,000 palindromes generated using `initializer.py` from English verbs, nouns, adjectives, and book texts, stored in `palindromes.json` in the root directory.
 - **Menu Options**: Access game instructions, inspect palindromes, visualize distributions, view player stats, and adjust settings (e.g., number of matching palindromes to show).
+- **Player Data Persistence**: Robust saving and loading of player data (total score, playing time, and discovered palindromes) to `players.json`, ensuring stats are preserved across sessions.

 ## Installation